PumpMagic/ostrich/README.md

 1. Install the AudioKit framework to both the gameboy and gbsplayer Xcode projects as described in [the AudioKit installation guide](https://github.com/audiokit/AudioKit/blob/master/Frameworks/INSTALL.md)
 1. Build the gameboy project
 1. Build the gbsplayer project

-1. Run the gbsplayer project
+Run Ostrich by running the gbsplayer project.

 ## Usage ##

-Open Ostrich and load a GBS file (typically with extension .gbs) using File -> Open.
+Run Ostrich and load a GBS file (typically with extension .gbs) using File -> Open.

 Playback controls are at the bottom portion of the interface.
 From left to right: